Water scarcity in Africa: Regional variance

 Northern Africa and Sub-Saharan Africa are progressing towards the Millennium Development Goal on water at different paces.
-While Northern Africa has 92% safe water coverage, Sub-Saharan Africa remains at a low 60% of coverage – leaving 40% of the 783 million people in that region without access to clean drinking water.
+While Northern Africa has 92% safe water coverage, Sub-Saharan Africa remains at a low 60% of coverage—leaving 40% of the 783 million people in that region without access to clean drinking water.

 Some of these differences in clean water availability can be attributed to Africa's extreme climates.
 Although Sub-Saharan Africa has a plentiful supply of rainwater, it is seasonal and unevenly distributed, leading to frequent floods and droughts.
 Additionally, prevalent economic development and poverty issues, compounded with rapid population growth and rural-urban migration have rendered Sub-Saharan Africa as the world's poorest and least developed region.
-Thus, this poverty constrains many cities in this region from providing clean water and sanitation services and preventing the further deterioration of water quality even when opportunities exist to address these water issues.
-Additionally, the rapid population growth leads to an increased number of African settlements on flood-prone, high-risk land.
+Thus, this poverty constrains deprive many cities in this region from providing clean water and sanitation services as well as preventing the further deterioration of water quality even when opportunities exist to address these water issues.
+Additionally, the rapid population growth leads to an increased number of African settlements on flood-prone and high-risk land.

 The latest report of the SDG goal 6 has mentioned various facts about water status in sub-Saharan Africa including the lack of hygiene and its impact on the nutritional status especially among children due to increased rate of infectious diseases.
 Also, almost 1/3 of the sub-Saharan population are in danger of hunger due to lack of access to food.
-Furthermore, sub-Saharan Africa lacks access to safe drinking water by 76% percent while only 6% of Europe and Northern America is not covered.
+Furthermore, sub-Saharan Africa lacks access to safe drinking water by 76% while only 6% of Europe and Northern America is not covered.